rahilubare/ML-PROJECTS/README.md

-Option 2: Using Python Scripts (For Automation) Preprocess the data:
+Option 2: Using Python Scripts (For Automation) Preprocess the data: python src/preprocess.py

-bash
-Copy code
-python src/preprocess.py
 Train and evaluate the model:

-bash
-Copy code
 python src/model.py
 Outputs: